Viceman256/Offline-Oracle/README.md

 In `config.ini`, the `num_workers` setting controls how many parallel processes are used to parse ZIM files.
 -   By default (`num_workers = 0`), the script tries to pick a safe number.
 It detects your computer's **logical cores** (e.g., a 32-core CPU with SMT/Hyper-Threading has 64 logical cores) but caps the number of workers at 16.
 -   This cap is a safety measure to prevent systems with many cores but limited RAM from crashing.
 Each worker uses a significant amount of memory.
 -   **For powerful servers, you should manually set this value.** A good starting point is the number of **physical cores** your CPU has.
-For an EPYC 7502P, setting `num_workers = 32` will dramatically speed up the build process.

 #### Fixing `ReadTimeout` Errors with Local Models